-Clarks is a monumentally successful shoe company that was founded in England in 1825 and slowly became one of the most influential brands in Britain and even many of its colonies — I actually used to wear little leather Clarks shoes to school every day when I was growing up in Australia.
+Clarks is a monumentally successful shoe company founded in England in 1825.
+It slowly became one of the most influential brands in Britain and even many of its former colonies — I wore little leather Clarks shoes to school every day when I was growing up in Australia.
+So, I thought I’d write a Clarks’ Desert Boot review.

-Clark loved the boots but when he returned to England he had trouble selling the idea because crepe soles and suede uppers were kind of, well, associated with the lower class.
-But when he came to Chicago to try to sell them to Americans in the late 1940s they were a hit.
+Clark loved the boots.
+But when he returned to England, he had trouble selling the idea because the Brits associated crepe soles and suede uppers with the lower class.
+But they were a hit when he came to Chicago to sell them to Americans in the late 1940s.

 Clarks Desert Boot First Glance

-There are a few kinds of Desert Boots out there right now: there’s a Goodyear welted version called the Desert Welt, there’s also leather and suede and canvas in many colors, but when I went to their store on Madison Avenue I got the most popular color: Oakwood suede.
+Clarks makes a few kinds of Desert Boots right now.
+There’s a Goodyear welted version called the Desert Welt.
+There are also leather, suede, and canvas Chukka boots.
+They all come in many colors, but when I went to their store on Madison Avenue, I got the most popular color: Oakwood suede.

-These shoes are made in Vietnam and they really define the words Chukka boot: there are barely any laces to speak of and it’s about ankle height at 10.5 centimeters high — about as low as you can get while still calling it a boot.
-The design is called “open lacing” and my friends tell me I look like an archaeologist or a carpenter when I wear them, but again, they really became popular after being worn by soldiers in Africa.
+They really define the words Chukka boot.
+There are barely any laces to speak of.
+The boot is about ankle height at 10.5 centimeters high — about as low as you can get while still calling it a boot.

 [Related: Chukkas or Chelseas, which is right for you?]